Root canal treatment is advised by dentists to save your infected tooth due to infection of the tooth pulp.

 In the following cases, you may require Root Canal Therapy.

-1. Tooth pain : Toothache is a common dental problem patient complains, if you have continuous pain on your tooth then it is advised to consult dentist as you may require RCT.
+1. Tooth pain : Toothache is a common dental problem a patient complains of, If you have continuous pain in your tooth then it is advised to consult a dentist as you may require RCT.
 If you feel pain while eating or touching your tooth, it may be a sign that the nerves in the pulp are damaged.

 4. Discolored tooth or darken : When the pulp of the tooth becomes dead, it can cause your tooth to look darker.
 This occurs because of poor blood supply to the tooth.

 5. Facial swelling : Sometimes pus doesn’t drain or come out from the site of infection.
 As a result, it creates pressure on surrounding tissues and the jaw may become visibly swollen.

 6. Cracked or fractured tooth : Tooth can crack or fractured due to many reasons like accidents, mistakenly eating hard substances, etc. It helps bacteria to enter deep into the tooth, causing infection.

 Such a tooth is either saved through root canal treatment or removed if there’s no chance of treatment.

 All these points are common in patients of Root Canal Treatment; however, without clinical and radiographic examination it can’t be confirmed.

 Step 1 : For painless comfortable treatment, local anesthesia is administered to the affected tooth and surrounding soft tissue.
 So, it will be completely numb and the dentist can work.